Red Berry Compote and Vanilla Sauce

 Total weight of fresh fruit is 2515 g (5.5 lbs) makes about 2250 ml (2.6 qt) of compote.

-Note: Ingredients for this recipe is for a double portion, which can easily be divided in two.
+Note: Ingredients for this recipe is for a double portion, which can easily be divided in two or four.

 Wash all the fruits and place them in a pot.
 Take ½ cup of the cherry juice and put it aside.
 Add the rest of the juice to the fruits and add the sugar to it.
 Mix and bring it to a boil.
 Let it simmer for about 5 minutes while stirring from time to time.
 Remove from stovetop.